bencherdev/bencher/services/console/src/content/learn/infoq.md

             "../../target/bpfel-unknown-none/release/perf_profiler"
         ))?;
     // Initialize the eBPF logger.
-    // This allows us to receive logs from our eBPF program. aya_log::EbpfLogger::init(&mut ebpf)?;
+    // This allows us to receive the logs from our eBPF program. aya_log::EbpfLogger::init(&mut ebpf)?;

     // Get a handle to our `perf_event` eBPF program named `perf_profiler`.